illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 -	The explosions should knock back and reduce the players health on collision

 #### **Your Own Enemy**
 Create an enemy of your own design.
 It should have similar complexity to the other two and also be distinct and take on a different role.
+If you'd like your enemy to have different , please talk about why in your design document.

 You can use any assets you want for the enemies and their projectiles.
 Simple shapes will do as long as each enemy is visually distinct.